 We provide specialist day and residential education and care to children and young people aged between 7 and 18.

-Our attachment aware and trauma informed school supports young people who have suffered adverse childhood experiences.
-We have a newly designed autism specific provision, the 'Rocks Centre', where the environment and teaching approaches are tailored to ensure those with an autism diagnosis can thrive.
+We have a newly designed autism specific provision, the 'Rocks Centre', where the environment and teaching approaches are tailored to ensure those with an autism diagnosis can feel safe and thrive.

 We believe that young people with SEMH, ASC and other presentations can continue to develop skills and strategies that enable them to participate as independent, valued citizens, enjoying equal rights, opportunities and a good quality of life.
 Children and young people in our care will flourish, have fun and achieve.